ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 ## Results

 One of the principal arguments against the usability of these maps was that "it's like putting cities in a line."
 I made sure to generalize my code for data of any dimension and fed it the largest 20 cities in Texas.
-If you're from around here, I think you'd agree with me that this map look like it'd be helpful to any one-dimensional creatures attempting to traverse the state.
+If you're from around here, I think you'd agree with me that this map looks like it'd be helpful to any one-dimensional creatures attempting to traverse the state.

 {% include hScroller.html fileName = "linearCities.png" colSize = 12 caption = "The 20 largest cities in Texas plotted linearly, optimized for distance.
 (The Metroplex is a bit clustered, as expected.)" %}